lewandowski/css-groundhog/src/progresscircle/README.md

   title: "Progress circle"
   description: "A progress circle component for Dynatrace styled web entities with css and markup examples."
   keywords: "Progress, Dynatrace, groundhog, css component"
-since: "5.0"
+since: 5.0.0
 ---

 ## Introduction

 The Groundhog __progresscircle__ is a visual representation of a progress from 0 to 100.
 It can be used to visualize a percentage of a whole.
-The progresscircle is available since __v5.0__

 ## Progress circle versions